 - 4. Liability for Violent Protester.
 When a Black Lives Matter demonstration blocked a public highway in front of the Police Department, police officers were ordered to make arrests.
 Some protesters started throwing rocks at the police and one unidentified protester threw a rock that hit an officer in the head.
-The injured officer brought a tort negligence suit against Mckesson, one of the organizers of the demonstration, alleging that he was liable for the protester's conduct.
-The officer's complaint alleges that Mckesson led the demonstrators to block the highway, then "did nothing to prevent the violence or to calm the crowd," and negligently allowed the violence to occur.
+The injured officer brought a tort negligence suit against one of the organizers of the demonstration, alleging that he was liable for the protester's conduct.
+The officer's complaint alleged that the organizer led the demonstrators to block the highway, then "did nothing to prevent the violence or to calm the crowd," and negligently allowed the violence to occur.
 Does Claiborne Hardware create a First Amendment shield for Mckesson from tort liability for the rock thrower's criminal act?
 See Doe v.
 Mckesson, 945 F.3d 818 (5th Cir.
 2019), judgment vacated and remanded, Mckesson v.
 Doe, 592 U.S. 1 (2020).
-If state law recognizes a duty not to negligently precipitate the crime of a third party, how does that legal duty relate to the First Amendment protection established in Claiborne Hardware, Hess, and Brandenburg?
-Compare Mckesson v.
+If state law recognizes a duty not to negligently precipitate the crime of a third party, is such a law permissible in light of Claiborne Hardware, Hess, and Brandenburg?
+See Mckesson v.
 Doe, 339 So.3d 524 (La.
 2022). - 5.
-Riot Boosting Statute.
-The South Dakota legislature enacted a statute in 2019 that provided for the establishment of a "riot boosting recovery fund" which "may be used to pay any claim for damages arising out of or in connection with a riot."
-The governor described the statute as creating "a legal avenue, if necessary, to go after out-of-state money funding riots that go beyond expressing a viewpoint but instead aim to slow down the pipeline build."
-There are three categories of defendants who are subject to tort liability under the statute: (1) any person who participates in any riot and who directs, advises, encourages, or solicits other persons participating in the riot to acts of force or violence;" 2) "any person who does not personally participate in any riot but who directs, advises, encourages, or solicits other persons participating in the riot to acts of force or violence;" (3) "any person who upon the direction, advice, encouragement, or solicitation of any other person, uses force or violence, or makes any threat to use force or violence, if accompanied by immediate power of execution, by three or more persons, acting together and without authority of law."
+Riot Compensation Statute.
+In response to protests designed to stop the building of a pipeline, South Dakota enacted a statute that provides for the establishment of a "riot compensation fund."
+The governor described the statute as creating "a legal avenue to pursue out-of-state money funding riots that go beyond expressing a viewpoint and are aimed at slowing down the building of a pipeline."
+There are three categories of defendants who are subject to tort liability under the statute: (1) any person who participates in a riot and who directs, advises, encourages, or solicits other persons participating in the riot to acts of force or violence;" 2) "any person who does not personally participate in any riot but who directs, advises, encourages, or solicits other persons participating in the riot to acts of force or violence;" (3) "any person who upon the direction, advice, encouragement, or solicitation of any other person, uses force or violence, or makes any threat to use force or violence, if accompanied by immediate power of execution, by three or more persons, acting together and without authority of law."
 How can plaintiffs argue that the statutes violate the First Amendment according to the protections established in Brandenburg and Claiborne Hardware?
 See Dakota Rural Action v.
 Noem, 416 F. Supp.
-3d 874 (D.S.D.
+3d 874 (D. S.D.
 2019).